droundy/fac/web/features.md

 **Everything** gives you parallel builds, including **fac**.
 But I didn't want to leave it off the list, lest you think fac does not have this very important feature.

+## Progress notification

+**Fac** (like **tup**) provides estimates of the build time remaining as you perform your build.
+These estimates make use of the time spent on each rule during previous builds, and thus for rebuilds the estimates can be quite accurate.

+## Clear build output

+When performing a parallel build, **fac** shows the output of each build (by default only the failing builds) separately, right after the build command itself is printed.
+This is in stark contrast to **make** and **scons**, which send the output from each running command directly to the terminal, which can lead to a confusing and useless mess of information.
+The downside is that fac does not provide up-to-date output to the terminal.
+To see output as it is created by a particularly slow command, you can use the `--log-output` option, and examine the log file as it is created.

+## Three characters with one hand

+**Fac** is unique among build systems in that it only requires you to type three characters ("f", "a", and "c") using one hand.  **Tup** also only requires three key presses, but on a standard QWERTY keyboard, with fingers in standard position, requires you to use both hands.  **Make** and **scons** are clearly inferior solutions, in that they each require you to hit *four* separate keys in order to invoke them.